 Additionally, the existing bridge only has two lanes in each direction, no shoulders and no HOV lanes.
 Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path will provide greater reliability and more options to accommodate growth in the region.

-The bicycle/pedstrian path will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.
+The bicycle/pedstrian path on the new bridge will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.

 The End Result